Creating an expense management strategy

 Digital tools can make it easier to manage your expenses by tracking spending, paying bills and automating savings:

-- Total View, an account aggregation tool located in the secure site on ameriprise.com, can help you and your financial advisor gain a more complete understanding of your overall financial picture.
+• Total View, an account aggregation tool located in the secure site on ameriprise.com, can help you gain a more complete understanding of your overall financial picture.
 Connect accounts from other financial institutions, add physical assets such as homes or jewelry and view them all in one secure place.

-- Online bill pay can help you stay on top of essential recurring expenses.
+• Online bill pay can help you manage essential recurring expenses.

 5. Regularly review your plan

 Your income and spending are likely to change over time, as will your priorities.
-Make sure those changes are reflected in your expense management by reviewing your plan regularly and adjusting accordingly.
+Make sure those changes are reflected in your budget by reviewing your plan regularly and adjusting accordingly.

 We’re here to help keep you on track

 Having an accurate view of your household spending is critical to your overall financial strategy.
-It helps ensure your Ameriprise financial advisor’s recommendations for savings, investment and withdrawal strategies align with your short-, medium- and long- term goals.
+Your financial advisor can help track your progress and align your spending and savings with your financial goals.

 At Ameriprise, the financial advice we give each of our clients is personalized, based on your goals and no one else's.